Kinany52/symfony6-hands-on-build/README.md

 # symfony6-hands-on-build
-Experimenting with Symfony-6 potentials, inspired by an online purchased course on Symfony.
+Experimenting with Symfony-6 potentials, inspired by an online purchased course on Symfony 6.